 - Range of colors and tints

-The rustic unwrapped style is pleasing to the eye, but again beware as many are toxic, especially important in this case lest it comes of straight onto your hands.
+The rustic unwrapped style is pleasing to the eye, but again beware as many are toxic, especially important in this case if it happens to get onto your hands.
 You may want to create a homemade wrapping to cover them.
 And just watch about nearby children or prize pieces of furniture!

 Cretacolor Aqua Stic Watersoluble Oil Pastels